PeterMarshall29/book1/_sources/jupyternotebooks/introduction_to_pointers.md

 # Pointers
 An {term}`object` in C++ is a region of memory holding a value.
 Each region of memory can also be identified by its {term}`memory address`.

 The value of an object can be accessed using either its identifier, or its address.
-Reference to an object's address, instead of its value, can make a program more efficient, and access to memory addresses is useful for memory management.
+Referring to an object's address, instead of its value, can make a program more efficient, and access to memory addresses is useful for memory management.

-A {term}`pointer1 stores only the memory address of another object - the value of a pointer is the memory address of the (first byte of the) object that the pointer is associated with, not the value of the object pointed at.
+A {term}`pointer` stores only the memory address of another object - the value of a pointer is the memory address of the (first byte of the) object that the pointer is associated with, not the value of the object associated with the pointer.

 A pointer is itself an {term}`object` and therefore has a `type` and must be declared before use.